 joelokojie

-Homily For The Third Sunday of Easter, Year A
+Homily For The 3rd Sunday of Easter, Year A

 In the first reading, we encounter the apostles of Christ transformed—no longer fearful, but bold and courageous, speaking openly in the name of Jesus.
 Yet in the Gospel, we meet a very different picture: disciples who are intimidated, disoriented, and struggling to understand the traumatic events that had just unfolded in Jerusalem.
 The crucifixion of […]